Ecommerce is hard.

 - Free shipping (offer free shipping when the customer hits a minimum dollar threshold)

-- Coupons (offer discounts/offers on the next purchase if they hit a minimum dollar threshold)
+- Coupons (offer customer loyalty discounts/rewards on the next purchase if they hit a minimum dollar threshold)

 5. Customer lifetime value (CLV or LTV)